All websites collect information about their visitors in different ways.

 - Information you collect about users visiting your website.

-- Methods used to collect information, e.g. cookies and web beacons, sign up, registration, comment forms, etc.
+- Methods used to collect information, e.g., cookies and web beacons, sign-ups, registration, comment forms, and more.

 - Your contact information so that users can reach out if they have questions.

 You will notice that it has sections for different ways a WordPress website may collect personal information.
-For example, comments, login cookies, embeds, and more.
+For example, it lists comments, login cookies, embeds, and more.

-It will also have sections with no information below them.
-For example, contact form and analytics.
+It will also have sections with no information below them, including contact form and analytics.

-As for contact forms, you can mention the information you collect and what it used for.
+As for contact forms, you can mention the information you collect and what it is used for.

-Many WordPress themes come with widget-ready areas in the footer also called Footer sidebar.
-You can go to Appearance » Widgets page to confirm if your theme has a footer widget area.
+Many WordPress themes come with widget-ready areas in the footer, also called the Footer sidebar.
+You can go to the Appearance » Widgets page to confirm if your theme has a footer widget area.

 First, you will need to create a new custom navigation menu.